 After your business has successfully developed an app, what do you do next?
 You need a channel with low barrier entry to bring in more customers to your app.
 The App Store is Apple’s digital distribution platform made for this very purpose.
 It was initially developed for their mobile apps.
-Now, they have different versions of the App Store for macOS, tvOS, and watchOS.
+Now, there are different versions of the App Store for macOS, tvOS, and watchOS as well.
 Users can browse and download apps on the App Store.
 However, the App Store can only host apps developed with Apple’s software development kit.
 Developers that make applications for the App Store can monetize their applications in various ways.
 Applications can range from free, paid, and free with in-app purchases.
-They are best known for their security features and flawless user experience.
-Apple treats all its revenue channels with equality.
-Since the App Store is part of the Apple ecosystem, it offers the same benefits to developers and users as it does with its line of products.
+In the mind of the customer, AppStore is known for its security features and flawless user experience.
+Since the App Store is part of the Apple ecosystem, it offers the same benefits to developers and users as it does to its own line of products.

 When you create a developer account with Apple, you are charged an annual app store fee of $99.
 New developers also assume that they will get 100% of the income from app sales, but this is not true.
 If you sell an app priced at $0.99, your share will be about $69.3.
 The rest of the money goes to the App Store.
 The store’s cut is based on a percentage that differs based on types of apps.
 This could sometimes lead to the question- Why so high?